eclipse-tractusx/tractusx-edc/docs/development/management-domains/README.md

 *One management domain controlling a cluster of individual ReplicaSets*

-Having a single management domain including a cross-use Federated Catalog as the Catalog Server (with the downstream connections to crawlable connectors) representing a multiple ReplicaSet's.
+Having a single management domain including a cross-use Federated Catalog as the Catalog Server (with the downstream connections to crawlable connectors) representing multiple ReplicaSet's.

 ![](./cluster.svg)

 This solution implies a standalone Federated Catalog solution running.

-#### Distributed Management Domain
+#### Distributed Management Domains

 For smaller use case scenarios or organizations aiming at a coupled use of EDC components, Single Management Domain can probably suffice.
 However, if an organization has multiple internal structures each responsible for the data shared in their domain, EDC components deployed separately must be able to communicate properly as well.
 This can be achieved by following a Distributed Management Domain.
 Considering the goal of usage with Federated Catalog as a Catalog Server, the next approaches can be weighted.